 The Rio Colorado Chapter 99s is offering three different scholarships in the amount of $1,000 for aspiring aviatrixes in the Lake Havasu or Bullhead City area.
-Visit the website for more details.
+Visit their Facebook page for more details.

 - Sacramento Valley Chapter:

-The Sacramento Valley Chapter of the Ninety-Nines, Inc. is sponsoring one Aviation Memorial Scholarship in the amount of $1000.
-The applicant must be a female who is actively pursuing flight training, has soloed and passed her FAA Written Examination and must live within 99 NM of Sacramento Executive Airport.
-For further information, visit the website or contact Kris James.
+The Sacramento Valley Chapter of the Ninety-Nines, Inc. is sponsoring one Aviation Flying Angels Memorial Scholarship.
+The applicant must be a female who is actively pursuing flight training, has soloed, passed her FAA Written Examination, and lives within 99 NM of Sacramento Executive Airport.
+For further information, visit the website.

 - San Diego Ninety-Nines, Inc.: